Jump to:

 We focus on three main areas:

-• Content review: Update UDS tables and content to improve data standardization and quality, including through clinical quality measures (CQM) alignment with updated specifications.
+- Content review: Update UDS tables and content to improve data standardization and quality, including by aligning clinical quality measures (CQM) with updated specifications

 Reporting modernization